auth0/docs/articles/quickstart/native/react-native/_includes/_login.md

 ## Add Authentication with Auth0

-We recommend using the Auth0 hosted login page for the best experience, best security and the fullest array of features.
+We recommend using universal login for the best experience, best security and the fullest array of features.
 This guide will use it to provide a way for your users to log in to your application.

 ::: note
 You can also embed login functionality directly in your application.
 If you use this method, some features, such as single sign-on, will not be accessible.